aml-org/amf/README.md

 This will create a single executable JS in the root directory:

 ``` bash
 ./amf.js
 ```

-Using this jar or the node script, you can execute the JS by passing one of the following commands:
+Using these jars or the node script, you can execute the JS by passing one of the following commands:

 - parse <input_file> -in FORMAT
 - translate <input_file> <output_file> -in FORMAT_IN -out FORMAT_OUT